cse112-sp20/loszoomeros/README.md

 ## Developer Installation & Testing

 ##### How to Install
-Download the repository and install all the dependencies as instructed below
+Download and install Node.js [here](https://nodejs.org/en/).
+Then, download the repository and install all the dependencies as instructed below
 ```
 git clone https://github.com/cse112-sp20/loszoomeros.git
 cd loszoomeros